-A. Submitting Applications

-- 1. All persons interested in filling a vacant county position, except for SHRA vacancies, shall file an application for employment through the Human Resources Office or other designated agency, such as the Employment Security Commission.
-Applications may not be accepted by the agency or department itself and all referrals must be made through the Human Resources Office or other designated agency. - 2.
-All persons interested in filling a vacant SHRA position must apply through the Employment Security Commission or department itself, such as the Health Department or Social Services Department. - B. All applications, except for SHRA positions, shall be kept in a reserve file for a period of one year, in accordance with the Equal Employment Opportunity Commission guidelines.
-As vacancies occur during this year, an applicant in the reserve file may notify the Human Resources Director and request that his/her application be considered for vacancies.
+- A. Submitting Applications - All persons interested in filling a vacant county position shall file a county job application for employment through the Human Resources Office or other designated agency.
+Applications may not be accepted by the agency or department itself, and all referrals must be made through the Human Resources Office or other designated agency. - B. All applications shall be kept in a reserve file for a period of one (1) year, in accordance with the Equal Employment Opportunity Commission guidelines.
+As vacancies occur during this year, an applicant in the reserve file may notify the Human Resources Director and request that the employee's application be considered for vacancies.
 In this case, a new application will not be required. - C. Applications will only be accepted for vacant positions.